rajannpatel/landscape-docs/en/landscape-install-juju.md

 To learn more about Juju and to bootstrap a Juju controller, check out their [getting started](https://jaas.ai/docs/getting-started-with-juju) page.

-## Deploying OPL
+## Deploying Landscape Server on-premises
 When deploying with Juju, you will use a Juju bundle.
 A bundle is an encapsulation of all of the parts needed to deploy the required services as well as associated relations and configurations that the deployment requires.
-When deploying OPL using Juju, there are three different methods you can use.
+When deploying Landscape Server using Juju, there are three different methods you can use.
 Select the one that meets the needs for your environment.

 ### landscape-dense-maas bundle